 What to Do in Maribor

 Maribor doesn’t get too many visitors and is often overlooked by travelers in favor of Bled and Ljubljana.
 This is a shame because this underrated city is a vibrant and superb getaway for those on a short break.
 Maribor is a very quiet little town and therein lies its charm.
 Jacky and I have visited Maribor twice and quite like the city.
 If you’re visiting Maribor for one or two days, these are the best things to do.
-For your convenience, this post includes a free map of the top sights in Helsinki.
-You can find addresseses of the attractions by clicking on the icons in the map.
+For your convenience, this post includes a free map of the top sights in Maribor.
+You can find addresses of the attractions by clicking on the icons in the map.

 - Check out the Main Square